We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 A Princess for the Day at Dutch Wonderland

-For younger children, Dutch Wonderland is the highlight of a Lancaster vacation.
+For younger children, Dutch Wonderland is one of the best things to do in Lancaster, PA.
 The water park, Duke’s Lagoon, is a big hit with the tots and preschoolers; it features three spray park areas, including one reserved for the tiniest tots and another featuring small slides and a dump-bucket.

 My eight year old daughter loved the Kingdom Coaster, a wooden roller coaster sized perfectly for those just graduating from kiddie coasters to something more thrilling.
 I’m sure that she would also have enjoyed Merlin’s Mayhem, the park’s newest coaster that was not quite operational yet during our July 2017 visit.
-Our whole family was entertained by the diving show, “ The Frog Prince,” where the frogs flipped off the springboards into the plunge pool below splashing the audience in the process.
+Our whole family was entertained by the diving show, “ The Frog Prince.”
+In the show, the frogs flipped off the springboards into the plunge pool below splashing the audience in the process.

 Enjoy the Bounty of the Harvest at a Smorgasbord

-There’s an abundance of food in Lancaster.
-With three separate visits to an all-you-can-eat smorgasbord buffet during our most recent visit to Lancaster, our family was sufficiently stuffed for the entire weekend.
-In my opinion, the pie is the highlight of any smorgasbord in Lancaster; from shoofly to apple, you’ll want to save room for more than one piece.
+There’s an abundance of food in Lancaster, Pennsylvania.
+With three separate visits to an all-you-can-eat smorgasbord buffet during our most recent visit to Pennsylvania Dutch Country, our family was sufficiently stuffed for the entire weekend.
+In my opinion, the pie is the highlight of any smorgasbord in Lancaster, PA; from shoofly to apple, you’ll want to save room for more than one piece.
+Eating is certainly one of the best things to do in Lancaster, PA.

 My husband and I agreed that the food at Miller’s Smorgasbord was far more flavorful than at any all-you-can-eat buffet that we’ve ever sampled before.
 My husband loved the shrimp, while I could have happily eaten salads with the hot bacon dressing followed up by chocolate pecan pie all weekend long.

 Our family enjoyed both dinner and breakfast at Hershey Farm Inn; breakfast is often included with an overnight stay depending on the package and the season.
-From chewy sticky buns to baked oatmeal, Lancaster favorites are well represented at this breakfast buffet.
+From chewy sticky buns to baked oatmeal, Pennsylvania Dutch Country favorites are well represented at this breakfast buffet.
 For those looking to keep their calories in check, there is also an omelet bar available.

-My family stayed at the Hershey Farm Inn during our most recent visit to Lancaster; this hotel captures the spirit of Lancaster like no other hotel that we’ve visited in the area.
-The inn is not really on a farm, but it’s also not along the main highway where many Lancaster hotels are located.
-The property is spacious with multiple playground structures, a scenic pond with geese and ducks, a garden, a farm animal petting area, and three separate buildings with guest rooms.
+My family stayed at the Hershey Farm Inn during our most recent visit to Pennsylvania Dutch Country; this hotel captures the spirit of Lancaster, Pennsylvania like no other hotel that we’ve visited in the area.
+The inn is not really on a farm.
+But, it’s also not along the main highway where many Lancaster, Pennsylvania hotels are located.
+The property is spacious with multiple playground structures.
+It also has a scenic pond with geese and ducks, a garden, a farm animal petting area.
+There are three separate buildings with guest rooms.

 There are multiple types of accommodations from which families can choose at Hershey Farm Inn from a hotel-like building adjacent to the outdoor pool to a farmhouse that has been divided up into family-size suites.
-My children happily wrapped up our day in Lancaster by making friends at the pirate-themed play structure by the pond and playing until sunset.
+My children happily wrapped up our day in Lancaster by making friends at the pirate-themed play structure.
+They all played until sunset.

 All Photos by Melissa Moore unless otherwise credited.